 For those who are ready for an all-natural solution to your chapped, cracked or weather-beaten lips, the benefits of this specialty lip balm will pleasantly surprise you.

-Moisturize the Lips: The primary purpose of any lip balm is to moisturize lips that have chapped, cracked or otherwise damaged through exposure to the elements, a lack of moisture, or excessive licking of the lips.
+The primary purpose of any lip balm is to moisturize lips that have chapped, cracked or otherwise damaged through exposure to the elements, a lack of moisture, or excessive licking of the lips.
 This can be painful and even dangerous, so adding a protective layer of moisture is essential.
-Coconut oil’s fatty acids and vitamins are able to penetrate the outer layers of the lips to deliver moisture where it is needed most.
+As per USDA, coconut oil contains fatty acids and vitamins such as vitamin E. These nutrients are able to penetrate the outer layers of the lips to deliver moisture where it is needed most.
 More importantly, unlike many other lip balms, this variety will lock in moisture and make it more difficult for chapped lips to return.

 How Do You Make Coconut Oil Lip Balm?

-Step 1 – Add all three ingredients to a double boiler.
+- To make coconut oil balm, first, add all three ingredients to a double boiler.
 Alternatively, put them in a glass bowl over a smaller pan, which you will fill with water on the stove.

-Step 2 – As the water below begins to heat up, the oils and beeswax will begin to liquify and blend.
+- Then as the water below begins to heat up, the oils and beeswax will begin to liquify and blend.
 Stir gently so the mixture is consistent.

-Step 1 – Melt the coconut oil and beeswax in a double boiler (if a double boiler is unavailable, put them in a glass bowl above a smaller pan of boiling water on the stove.
+- First, melt the coconut oil and beeswax in a double boiler (if a double boiler is unavailable, put them in a glass bowl above a smaller pan of boiling water on the stove.